 This Administration (like Obama’s) has been very frustrated by the degree of state involvement in economic espionage matters coming from China and the lack of any effective traditional tools.
 For example, neither Obama nor Trump (nor any predecessors) took a WTO case pursuant to Article 39 of the TRIPS Agreement which obligates states to protect trade secrets, perhaps because the WTO is perceived as too weak, or that “everyone does it.”
 Still, if the extent of state-sponsored trade secret misappropriation was as great as the Administration alleges, a WTO case may have helped gather multilateral support and air US concerns multilaterally.
-In other displays of frustration, both Trump and Obama have pursued with some fanfare cases against state actors in absentia, often leading to good media coverage against actors such as the People’s Liberation Army, and pyrrhic ex parte convictions.
+In other displays of frustration, both Trump and Obama have pursued with some fanfare cases against state actors in absentia.
+This has led to good media coverage against actors such as the People’s Liberation Army, and pyrrhic ex parte convictions.

 The Administration also faces another dilemma: criminal economic espionage cases have proven quite difficult since there needs to be a demonstrated state nexus.
 DOJ has increasingly appeared to be filing or plea bargaining to settle on “easier” cases – such as traditional trade secret cases which do not require a state nexus or has filed cases involving government grant conflict of interests, fraud, money laundering, etc. The Administration has also sought to address this through other means such as the Section 301 investigation and tariffs, trade negotiations, strengthening US export controls and CFIUS regulation, and even placing companies on the Commerce entity list where there have been allegations of overseas trade secret theft benefiting China (Fujian Jinhua/theft of Micron technology).

 If an economic espionage matter were really the motivation for this sudden evacuation of the consulate and not election-year politics, a good place to look would be for a contemporaneous motivating event.
-The closing of the consulate announcement may be timed with an indictment in Washington State 22 hours earlier – which did have one Texas victim nexus and does allege a fairly comprehensive international state-supported economic espionage and personal data theft scheme, including vaccine-related espionage.
+The closing of the consulate announcement may be timed with an indictment in Washington State 22 hours earlier – which did have one Texas victim nexus and does allege a comprehensive international state-supported economic espionage and personal data theft scheme, including vaccine-related espionage.
 Two Chinese hackers who are alleged to have had support from the Ministry of State Security in Guangdong were indicted.
-The hackers were indicted in absentia, once again leaving the US with very limited recourse.
+The hackers were indicted in absentia, once again leaving the US with very limited recourse except pyrrhic ex part convictions.
 However, no one individual in the Houston Consulate is mentioned – and I imagine that in the usual course of things if a consular official were identified he would have been “PNG’d”, that is, made persona non grata and asked to leave.

 Another, more intriguing alternative is that it could also be related to two cases recently discussed by FBI Director Wray, which do have a clear Texas consulate nexus.
 As Wray mentioned in his July 7 speech before the Hudson Institute: